dotnet/source-build/Documentation/sourcebuild-in-repos/new-repo.md

 Another effect of adding a new source build repository is that its sources will be synchronized into the [Virtual Monolithic Repository of .NET](https://github.com/dotnet/dotnet).
-The VMR is then where the official Source-Build happens from.
+The VMR is then where the official source build happens from.
 The sources are synchronized once the associated commit/package flows into `dotnet/installer`.

 In order for the sources of the new repo to by synchronized into the VMR,